-The United States is drawn to EMP technology because it is potentially non-lethal, but is still highly destructive.
-An E-bomb attack would leave buildings standing and spare lives, but it could destroy a sizeable military.
+The United States is drawn to EMP technology because it is potentially non-lethal but is still highly destructive.
+An EMP attack would leave buildings standing and spare lives, but it could destroy a sizable military.

 In modern warfare, the various levels of attack could accomplish a number of important combat missions without racking up many casualties.
-For example, an e-bomb could effectively neutralize:
+For example, an EMP could effectively neutralize:

 - vehicle control systems